Occupational Therapist Assistant & Physiotherapist Assistant

 Pre-WIL Health Requirements

-- A complete immunization record including MMR, Tdap, Varicella, Polio, and Hepatitis B. Seasonal flu vaccination is required during flu season (October – March)
+- A complete immunization record including MMR, Tdap, Varicella, Polio, and Hepatitis B. Covid-19 immunizations are strongly encouraged, as they may be a requirement of your WIL site.
+Seasonal flu vaccination is required during flu season (October – March)

 - TB Testing: Evidence of current 2-step or previous 2-step + current 1-step if more than one year has passed since 2-step testing